 For the places where we live, work, or play, there are plenty of behind-the-scenes efforts that keep them running.
-From clean offices to well-maintained parks and functional airports, a lot goes into making sure everything operates efficiently.
-This is where facilities management (FM) comes in.
+From clean offices to well-maintained parks and functional airports, as well as into making sure everything operates efficiently.
+This is where facilities management(FM) comes in.
 But as we face growing environmental challenges, there’s an increasing focus on sustainable facilities management.

 What is Facilities Management?